An Authentic Story to Tell – How a social studies degree student was changed by her time in Korea

 This is the teacher Anna Jank hopes to be.

 A junior from Albion, Indiana, Anna had never been out of the country before attending Grace.
 Anna signed up for a trip to Greece and France her freshman year.
 She was eager about the opportunity to spend ten days abroad to fulfill Grace’s cross-cultural field requirement.
 While the trip introduced her to a love for travel, studying abroad was never on her radar.
-Besides, she didn’t know how to speak anything but English, and Secondary Social Studies Education majors weren’t required to go abroad.
+Besides, she didn’t know how to speak anything but English, and Social Studies Degree majors weren’t required to go abroad.

 But when Anna learned her sophomore year that anyone at Grace can study abroad and take classes in English, it was as if the decision had already been made.
 Anna Jank was going to Korea.